Article

 Biometric time clocks

-Fingerprint, facial recognition, or iris scanners protect time integrity and provide an airtight solution for buddy punching or ghost shifts.
+Fingerprint, facial recognition, or iris scanners protect time integrity and provide an airtight solution for preventing time theft like buddy punching or ghost shifts.
 This type of time and attendance system is ideal for high-security environments

 RFID/NFC badge systems